My name is Brittany Amell.

 Elsewhere

-I am an active member of the Centretown Ottawa community, located on unceded and unsurrendered Algonquin-Anishinabeg territory, where I regularly support the campaigns of local progressive political candidates in a research and communications capacity, collaborate as a member of the Dalhousie Parents’ Day Care Centre on donation drives, and join other local artist-activists in introducing intentional interventions in Centretown’s visual landscape.
+I am an active member of the Centretown Ottawa community, located on unceded and unsurrendered Algonquin-Anishinabeg territory, where I regularly support the campaigns of local progressive political candidates in a research and communications capacity, contribute to fundraising efforts for my local public school, and join other local artist-activists in introducing intentional interventions in Centretown’s visual landscape.

 Art by Britt